f3cuk/WICKED-AI/README.md

 - Optional godmode mission objects for servers with overpowered military vehicles.
 Also disables simulation.
 - New mission C130/MV-22 Armed Vehicle Air Drop added.
 - New multi-crate mission Firestation added.
-- AI and Loot multipliers added so overall AI and loot levels can be adjusted easily with variables in config.sqf
+- AI multiplier added so overall AI level can be adjusted easily with variables in config.sqf
 - AI Killfeed added to "on kill" function - enabled in config.sqf with variable ai_killfeed.
 - effectiveCommander option added so vehicle gunners can get kill and humanity rewards. @Twist
 - Map independent patrol missions.
 Reworked so they use map locations as waypoints and they only spawn one thread instead of three.